Romach-Education/add-bean-to-spring-context-using-stereotype-annotation/README.md

-# Add bean to Spring context using @bean annotation
+# Add bean to Spring context using stereotype annotation

 > This project is based on chapter **2.2.2.
 Using stereotype annotations to add beans to the Spring context** from book **Spring Starts here (2021)** by Laurentiu Spilca.